Add Gene Annotation

 MapMapping

 Let's focus on MapMapping section.
 This division is sometimes necessary if the GFF file references chromosomes using names that are different from their names in the database.
 For example, the sequences in the database can have names such as 'Chr.1', 'Chr.2', etc., while the records in the GFF file use '1', '2', etc. Or you can imagine when the original FASTA file has complex definition lines that use quite-uninformative accession names together with human-readable strings like 'chromosome 1'.
-During loading, the sequences are given names like 'chromosome 1' but the GFF file may reference them by accession.
+During loading, the sequences are given names like 'chromosome 1' but the GFF file may reference them by the accession number.
 The MapMapping section allows to associate the sequence names in the file to the map names in the database.
 The table may list the names in the file and provide the corresponding name in the database.
-The maps in the database can be identified by MapName, AccessionNo or MapId.
+The maps in the database can be identified by MapName, AccessionNo, GenomeDnaId, or MapId.
 You can generate such translation table by PersephoneShell's command printmapping.
 If you know that '1' in the file corresponds to the map called 'Chr.1' in the database, put a record

 "1"="Chr.1"